lvoytek/ubuntu-maintainers-handbook/MergeProposalReview.md

 ## What we review

 The following is an overview of common things we look out for.
-Obviously each case is different and a review can also check for anything else they consider appropriate for the situation.
+Obviously each case is different and a reviewer can also check for anything else they consider appropriate for the situation.

 ### Check the new changelog stanza